 The structure of exports by product group has changed significantly in LDCs and developing economies over the last ten years (see figure 6).
 In 2017, manufactured goods accounted for 35 per cent of total exports in LDCs – a notable increase from 2007.
-Fuels formed the second largest product group in 2017 (28 per cent) – in 2007 they accounted for half of exports.
+Fuels formed the second largest product group in 2017 (28 per cent) – in 2007 they accounted for half of the exports.
 The share of ores, metals, precious stones and non-monetary gold increased from almost 12 per cent to 20 per cent in the ten years from 2007 to 2017.
-The proportion of food items in exports also increased from 9 to 13 per cent during the same period.
+The proportion of food items in exports also increased from 9 to almost 14 per cent during the same period.

 In 2017, manufactured goods accounted for 70 per cent of total merchandise exports from developing economies – almost as much as from developed economies.
 The share of fuels has reduced from almost 23 per cent in 2007 to 14 per cent in 2017.
-Food continues to be strongly represented in the exports of some economies in South America and Eastern Africa, in particular; and ores, metals, precious stones and non-monetary gold in the exports of several Southern and Western African and Central Asian economies.
+Food continues to be strongly represented in the exports of some economies in South America and Eastern Africa in particular; and ores, metals, precious stones and non-monetary gold in the exports of several Southern and Western African and Central Asian economies.

 The growth of services exports is a general trend registered across all economic regions, but it has mainly benefited developed economies.
 In 2018, this group still accounted for 67.9 per cent of all traded services.
-With US$1.7 trillion worth of services exported in 2018, developing economies took only30 per cent of the global services market.
+With US$1.7 trillion worth of services exported in 2018, developing economies took only 30 per cent of the global services market.
 LDCs were responsible for 0.8 per cent of total services exports and passed the one per cent mark for travel services (1.4 per cent).

 Among broad services categories, travel has the most prominent role in developing economies’ exports.
 At US$559 billion, it accounted for 40 per cent of the services these economies supplied internationally.
 Transport is also an important export sector for the developing world, worth US$346 billion in 2018.
-Grouped together, insurance and financial services and business and intellectual-property-related services represent US$483 billion of developing economies exports.
+Grouped together, insurance and financial services and business and intellectual-property-related services represent US$483 billion of developing economies’ exports.

 Smaller in dollar value than transport and travel – but linked to travel – the exports of personal, cultural and recreational services have been the most dynamic sector in LDCs’ services exports.
 They grew, on average, by over 15 per cent annually between 2010 and 2018.
 In the same period, notable annual average increases were recorded for charges for the use of intellectual property, transport and travel services (11 per cent, 10 per cent, and 7 per cent, respectively).
 Of the broad services items, only construction has seen a downturn in the same period (-8 per cent).

-Travel is the only type of service export where LDCs and other developing economies have a 3 The revealed comparative advantage of travel services for LDCs reached 1.8 and was 1.3 for Other developing economies, in 2018.
+Travel is the only type of service export where LDCs and other developing economies have a 3 The revealed comparative advantage of travel services for LDCs reached 1.8 and was 1.3 for other developing economies, in 2018.
 The value is also slightly greater than 1.2 for transport services..